New: 100+ health biomarkers for $190

 Other lung and heart conditions

-For example, heart failure, pulmonary edema (fluid accumulation in the lungs), pulminary embolism (a blood clot in the lungs, which is a medical emergency), anemia (sometimes caused by low iron), and other health conditions may cause low blood oxygen.
+Other causes of low oxygen saturation exist, such as heart failure, pulmonary edema (fluid accumulation in the lungs), pulminary embolism (a blood clot in the lungs, which is a medical emergency), anemia (sometimes caused by low iron), and other health conditions.
 Check with your doctor if you have concerns.

 Supported Apple Watches